IdealisticAI/Documentation/README.md

 > description

 ## Cases
-##### Cases are records of issues, tasks, or projects that involve employees, customers, or goods & services.
+##### Cases are records of issues, tasks or projects that involve employees, customers or goods & services.
 ### Opening a case
 > description
 ### Closing a case